-At the time of the Plan, there are approximately 1,943 OLDS within the Study area.
-These OLDS are shown on Map No. 11 in Appendix C.
+At the time of the Plan, there are approximately 1,882 OLDS within the Study area.
+There is no public sewage in the Study Areas, so all parcels shown on Map 1 in Appendix C would be OLDS.

 2.4 GEOLOGIC FEATURES